fidildev/fettle-cli/prd.md

 * Running out of financial runway.
 Costing money without making any money.
 * Tool doesn't provide the value we think it will.

+## Personas

+### Organization Admin

+Owner of an Organization.
+Has full permissions to manage users, Repositories, and Domains within the Organization.

+### Domain Admin

+Manages one or more Domains.
+Only Organization admins can grant Domain Admin privileges.
+Domain admins can add/remove Repositories from Domains they have permissions for.
+Can re-run analysis on entire Domain or individual Repositories.
+Can add Developer users to domains but cannot add users to Organization.

+### Developer

+Has read only access to Organization Repositories and Domains they have been granted access from by an Organization Admin or Domain Admin.
+Can re-run analysis on Repositories in Domains they have been granted access to.

 ## Solution

 ### Software Fitness Report Card